A portrait a week

 Image: 10 / Windybrow Centre, got roped into a theatrical, interactive performance at the Windybrow Centre (an old heritage home in Hillbrow), initially confused, later impressed.
 Highlight: the delicious vegetable stir-fry served in cabbage leaves after the tour.

-Image: 17 / Sandstone Loft, Natal Midlands, back in the beloved Midlands, moody day moment, after a gorgeous sunny wedding on a family dairy farm the day before.
+Image: 19 / Sandstone Garden Cottage, Natal Midlands, back in the beloved Midlands, moody day moment, after a gorgeous sunny wedding on a family dairy farm the day before.
 Wishing we could stay here longer…